nitlev/airbyte-go-cdk/README.md

 # Airbyte - Golang SDK/CDK

 This package aims to help developers build connectors (sources/destinations) really fast in Go.
 The focus of this package is developer efficiency.
-It focusses on letting developers focus more on connector business logic instead of airbyte protocol knowledge.
+It focuses on letting developers focus more on connector business logic instead of airbyte protocol knowledge.

+**This is a fork of github.com/bitstrapped/airbyte because I need the code from the latest version which has not been released yet**

 ## Installation

 ```
-go get github.com/bitstrapped/airbyte
+go get github.com/nitlev/airbyte
 ```

 ## Docs